lnadi17/auditory-evoked-potentials/README.md

 Subjects are numbered from 1 through 10 and possible experiment types are aep/aep-feedback/resting-open/resting-closed.
 Session IDs are either 1 or 2 for "aep/aep-feedback" experiments, while all resting state experiments have a single session.

-Some recordings will have an additional '\_UNFINISHED' suffix at the end, which means that the recording was interrupted during that session (for example, due to the EEG device battery getting too low).
+**Note:** Some recordings will have an additional '\_UNFINISHED' suffix at the end, which means that the recording was interrupted during that session (for example, due to the EEG device battery getting too low).
 All '\_UNFINISHED' recordings were re-run from start to finish, which means there are at least two full sessions for 'aep/aep-feedback' experiments.
 However, epochs from unfinished recordings do not have any defects and can be freely used in the subsequent steps of processing.

 ## Filtered Data